sidney-eliot/3d-artists-handbook/content/blender-addons.md

 - `DECALmachine` (Add hardsurface detail as textures)

 ## Asset, Material, HDRI
 I don't use any of these anymore because I've switched to Substance Painter, Mari and 3D Coat for texturing.
-Blenders node system used for texturing is very inflexible and a pain to work with, when the projects goal is to be Real-Time/ Game-Ready or rendered in any other software.
+Blender's node system used for texturing is very inflexible and a pain to work with, when the projects goal is to be Real-Time/ Game-Ready or rendered in any other software.

 - `Kit Ops Pro` (Kit Bash modeling/ Adding detail to your Hard Surface models)